Why Use Google+ & Youtube

 The thing I alluded to about having seen but not understood, is that Youtube is increasing the frequency of their requirement for people to have Google+ accounts in order to interact on Youtube.
 This is in part, one of the ways that Google is forcing others to engage in using their products.

 While this makes Google seem to be an evil enforcer, I am going to take their defense in this post.
-Google does has the internet’s best interest at heart, I believe.
+The company does have the internet’s best interest at heart, I believe.
 This can be seen by their allowance of all content from different websites.
 While some websites may have their searches removed (occasionally) and others may have their sites taken down (although this is rarer) it is fair to say that Google is helping allowing the entire world a voice.

 The best we can hope for is that we continue to use Google’s ever expanding portfolio of products and that they continue to allow us to use them as we see fit, barring illegal and unethical activity.